 I conducted this mini-experiment several times for a few years.
 I was intrigued that subsequent classes of young black men -- a population whom colleagues and university officials continually express sincere concerns about related to graduation and retention rates -- would always know Alexander's book.
 I'd follow up and ask them how they became familiar with Alexander's The New Jim Crow, and those young black men always gave the same answer: "my dad."

 Look, when and if we took a more active approach to considering black students in African American literary studies, my guess is that we would hear more about the positive role of black fathers in the intellectual development of their children.
 (For the devil's advocates out there, yes, I realize there are some bad black fathers out there.
 I'm also fully aware of good black mothers as well as good white and Asian parents and so forth.
 This blog entry isn't about them).

 "Oh, your dad told you about The New Jim Crow," I'd say to the guys pointing out that common source.
 They'd respond with a narrative that included a line about how "my father reads books like that, and would talk to me about'em."
-Over the years, I've about many of these black father--relatively few of whom hold college degrees.
-I've thought about them reading books like that and I began to imagine a section or special collection of a library.
+Over the years, I've heard and thought about many of these black fathers--relatively few of whom hold college degrees.
+I've thought about them reading books like that, and I began to imagine a section or special collection of a library.
 "You've read The New Jim Crow," librarians would say when you entered this imagined space, "well, you should go check out our special collection over there.
 It has other books like that."